 Another windmill we visited was De Bonte Hen.
 It was built in 1693 and produces oil for painting (having miraculously survived multiple lighting strikes).
 The mill was restored from 1973 to 1978 and also features a gallery with beautiful windmill artwork.

 We also visited De Huisman which focuses on spices.
-The inside of the building smells amazing and there are also quite a few souvenirs for sale, including spices and the speculaas molds I brought home (and am featuring one in this giveaway!).
+The inside of the building smells amazing and there are also quite a few souvenirs for sale, including spices and the speculaas molds I brought home.

 Other windmills at Zaanse Schans include De Gekroonde Poelenburg (saw mill), De Zoeker (oil), Het Jonge Schaap (saw mill), De Os (oil), Het Klaverblad (hollow post mill), De Bleeke Dood (the oldest smock mill), De Ooievaar (oil), De Hadel (mini mill-pump water out a polder), and De Windhond (mini mill- crushed stone).